flang-compiler/flang/docker/README.md

-# Build Flang from source in Docker
+# Build Flang from source in Docker container

 [Flang](https://github.com/flang-compiler/flang) (also known as "Classic Flang") is an out-of-tree Fortran compiler targeting LLVM.